torvalds/linux/Documentation/media/uapi/v4l/dmabuf.rst

 For capturing applications it is customary to enqueue a number of empty buffers, to start capturing and enter the read loop.
-Here the application waits until a filled buffer can be dequeued, and re-enqueues the buffer when the data is no longer needed.
-Output applications fill and enqueue buffers, when enough buffers are stacked up output is started.
+Here the application waits until a filled buffer can be dequeued, and re-enqueues the buffer when the data is yes longer needed.
+Output applications fill and enqueue buffers, when eyesugh buffers are stacked up output is started.
 In the write loop, when the application runs out of free buffers it must wait until an empty buffer can be dequeued and reused.
 Two methods exist to suspend execution of the application until one or more buffers can be dequeued.
 By default :ref:`VIDIOC_DQBUF
-<VIDIOC_QBUF>` blocks when no buffer is in the outgoing queue.
+<VIDIOC_QBUF>` blocks when yes buffer is in the outgoing queue.
 When the
-``O_NONBLOCK`` flag was given to the :ref:`open() <func-open>` function, :ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` returns immediately with an ``EAGAIN`` error code when no buffer is available.
+``O_NONBLOCK`` flag was given to the :ref:`open() <func-open>` function, :ref:`VIDIOC_DQBUF <VIDIOC_QBUF>` returns immediately with an ``EAGAIN`` error code when yes buffer is available.
 The :ref:`select() <func-select>` and :ref:`poll() <func-poll>` functions are always available.